What to Wear

 Worship life at St. Mark’s is vibrant, engaging and welcoming to all.
 Our services are liturgical in nature but we freely substitute different musical selections for what is found in our hymnal – Evangelical Lutheran Worship or ELW.

 Worship services begin with our Centering for Worship statement.
 It reads “we gather together with different needs, experiences, and gifts to offer.
 We are called to love and support each following Christ’s example.
 We gather as the family of God and body of Christ.
 People of all sexual orientations, gender identities and expressions, races, beliefs, faiths and abilities are welcome here.”
-We also acknowledge that “our gathering in on the traditional territory of the Anishnaabe, Cree, Objibway, Oji Cree and the homeland of the Metis Nation.
+We also acknowledge that “our gathering in on the traditional territory of the Anishnaabe, Cree, Objibway, Ininiwak, Anishininiwak, Dakota people, and the homeland of the Metis Nation.
 We strive to follow Christ’s example through a commitment to reconciliation and racial equity.”

 We are sustained each week by Word from scripture, our Pastor’s sermon and children’s message and in the bread and wine at the Lord’s Supper (see Holy Communion below).